onecontext/python_sdk/README.md

 in a few API calls.
 Simply upload your data to a Knowledge Base and directly query with natrual languge to retrieve relevant context for your LLM application.

-We manage the full retrieval pipeline so that you don't have to:
+We manage the full document processing and retrieval pipeline so that you don't have to:

 - document ingestion, chunking and cleaning
 - effcient vector embeddings at scale using state of the art open source models
 - low latency multi stage query pipeline to provide the most relevant context for your LLM application

 We keep up with the latest research to provide an accurate and fast retrieval pipeline based on model evalution and best practice heuristics.

-Multi stage query pipeline out of the box:
+### Multi stage query pipeline out of the box:
 - fast base model retrives a large pool of documents
 - cross-encoder reranks the retrived documents to provide the prceise results relevant to the query.

-Use Cases:
+### Use Cases:
 - Question Answering over a large knowledge base
 - Long term memorry for chatbots
 - Runtime context for instruction following agents